Q: Are there any differences between the two editions of your book?

 Q: Which snoring strap do you recommend?

 A: I don’t recommend the snoring strap anymore.
+The strap may pull the jaws inwards, thereby reducing airway size and increasing the risk of collapse of the airways during sleep.
 Instead we use tape www.buteykoclinic.com/myotape/

 Q: Have you any advice for someone with a deviated septum attempting nasal breathing?
 In your opinion do you think surgery is necessary?